Fiat G.55 Centauro: German interest

-German interest, apart from the good test results, derived also from the development possibilities they were able to see in the G.55 and in the Re.2005.
+German interest, apart from the good test results, derived also from the development possibilities they were able to see both in the G.55 and the Re.2005.
 Particularly, the G.55 was bigger and heavier and was considered a very good candidate for the new, significantly larger and more powerful DB 603 engine, which was considered too large to fit in the Bf 109's airframe.
 Other visits were organized in Germany during March and May 1943 in Rechlin and Berlin.
 The G.55 was again tested at Rechlin at the presence of Milch.
 Gabrielli and other FIAT personnel were invited to visit German factories and to discuss the evolution of the aircraft.
 The specifications of the German G55/II included the DB 603 engine, five 20 mm guns and a pressurized cockpit.
 The suggestion of weapons in the wings, limited to one 20 mm gun for each wing, originated the final configuration of the Serie I, while the DB 603 engine was successfully installed in what became the G.56 prototype.
 As a concrete expression of the German interest in the G.55, the Luftwaffe acquired three complete G.55/0 airframes (MM 91064-65-66) for evaluations and experiments providing three DB 603 engines and original machinery for the setup of other production line of the Italian copy of DB 605.
 Two of the Luftwaffe G.55's remained in Turin, at the Aeritalia plants, where they were used by German and Italian engineers to study the planned modifications and the possible optimizations to the production process.
 Later these two were converted to Serie I and delivered to the ANR.
 The third one was transferred to Rechlin for tests and experiments in Germany.
 The DB 603 engines were used to build the G.56 prototypes.

 The interest in the G.55 program was still high after the Armistice.
 In October 1943, Kurt Tank, who previously personally tested a G.55 in Rechlin, and who had had nothing but praise for the aircraft, was in Turin to discuss G.55 production.
-However, events in the war and the not yet optimized production process were the reasons for which the G.55 program was eventually abandoned by the Luftwaffe.
+However, events in the war (including intention efforts by the Allies to bomb Italian aircraft factories) and the not yet optimized production process were the reasons for which the G.55 program was eventually abandoned by the Luftwaffe.
 Early production of G.55 required about 15,000 man-hours; while there were estimates to reduce the effort to about 9,000 man-hours, the well-practiced German factories were able to assemble a Bf 109 in only 5,000 man-hours.
-The DB 603 were instead to be used in Tank's own Ta-152C.
+The DB 603 were instead to be used in Tank's own Focke-Wulf Ta 152C.